KilroyHere/sudoku-saga/README.md

-# Sudoku Solver
+# Sudoku Saga

 A comprehensive Python-based Sudoku solver implementing human-like solving strategies, from basic techniques to advanced solving methods.
-The solver now features a centralized logging system with both verbose and non-verbose output modes.
+The solver features a centralized logging system with both verbose and non-verbose output modes, and now includes an interactive GUI visualization for step-by-step solving.

 ## Features